 Serious personal injuries such as fractures, spinal injuries and head trauma can greatly affect your life.
-The Philadelphia injury lawyers at Rosenbaum & Associates take the time to listen and give each client the personal attention they deserve.
+At Rosenbaum & Associates take the time to listen and give each client the personal attention they deserve.
 We can assist you with locating top doctors and determining if you have additional benefits available.
-If you have been injured by someone’s negligence our Philadelphia accident attorneys can help protect your rights.
+If you have been injured by someone’s negligence our accident attorneys can help protect your rights.

 What is my case worth?

 There are many factors that go into determining a settlement value or jury award.
 First, what is the type of injury and how does it affect your life.
 Whether the injury is permanent or resolves in a few months will greatly influence the value.
 Economic losses such as wages and medical bills must be considered.
 In addition, liability is a major factor.
 Unless it is a rear end auto accident, most defense counsel will try to argue the victim is to blame for the accident.
 The more clearly you can establish the defendant's fault the greater it will enhance your settlement or verdict.
 That's why early investigation is critical.
 If you would like one of our lawyers to evaluate your claim please call for a free evaluation.
 To learn more about damages and liability click here.